LVPlayground/playground/javascript/features/gang_zones/README.md

 For each of those clusters, we then identify the houses that are within a hundred units from the cluster's mean, to ensure that the houses are truly close together.
-We then make sure that at least 60% of the gang's active members are represented in the area.
+We then make sure that at least 50% of the gang's active members are represented in the area.
 If this is the case, the area surrounding the cluster will be considered a _gang area_.

+There are certain _area size bonuses_ available as well:

+  1. At least eight active gang members have a house in the area.

+### Appendix: future considerations

+  * `ZoneCalculator::computeGangAreas()` could consider different distance requirements depending on the member representation factor in the area.